PollyHannah/Phylogenomic-study/README.md

 * `orthofinder_2_species`.

 >[!NOTE]
 >By the way, I added the genome European chub iridovirus or 'ECIV' (accession number MK637631) after completing the OrthoFinder run for the family, genus and species-level.
 The first set of OrthoFinder runs were done on 13 February 2025 and OrthoFinder automatically called the output directory for those runs `Results_Feb13/`.
 The second set of OrthoFinder runs, now including ECIV were done 9 May 2025 and therefore OrthoFinder automatically called the output directory for those runs `Results_May09/`.
 There is no species-level analysis which includes the genome ECIV.
 That's because the species level analysis only included M. pagrus1 genomes (which ECIV is not!).
+Whilst the remainder of this analysis is based on the OrthoFinder which did not include ECIV, I insert the ECIV sequence information into the multiple sequence alignments later down the track.

 ### Match orthogroups across taxonomic levels
 The OrthoFrinder analysis for each taxonomic group has been run seperately.
 This means that the orthogroup assigned to each gene can differ in the ouputs for the species, genus and family level.
 For example, the orthogroup containing genes in the species-level analysis could be OG0000002, whereas the same set of genes in the genus level analysis could be orthogroup OG0000083.